alobanov/alobanov.github.io/resume_en.md

 #### Working since april 2016

 1. [Avatar](http://abatap.com/) — a location-based private messaging  app, for strangers.
-I had created a native iOS application from a scratch with about 20 activities in.
+I had created a native iOS application from a scratch with about 20 controllers in.
     - Users can search conversation partners who are near to her/him to chat with
-    - Using RESTful API backend and Realm instead of SQLite
+    - Using RESTful API backend and Realm instead of Coredata
     - Push notifications and In APP purchases
     - Business logic includes: geographic search, messaging, send files etc
 <br/><br/>